Trinidad and Tobago Football Association: 2006 World Cup players' bonus dispute

 Following the inquiry, the TTFF immediately lifted its ban on the players, and agreed to go to arbitration in London rather than to court.
 On 18 May 2008, British arbitrator Ian Mill QC ruled that the Soca Warriors were entitled to 50% of the profits of the Federation obtained from 2006 World Cup qualifying, as well as friendlies prior to the World Cup.
 However, on 9 Jan 2009 the proceedings never progressed as the TTFF were no longer interested in arbitration hearings in London and shifted their dispute to the Port of Spain Higher Court.
 The TTFF argued that the change was due to lawyers representing the 16 players breached the confidentiality clause in comments made to a local newspaper and other international media houses.
 A hearing of the application to lift the order which prevents the Port of Spain High Court from hearing the case is expected on 16 June 2009.

 In February 2011 the High Court ruled that an interim payment of US$100 be paid to the footballers.
 The judge also rejected the accounting documents submitted by the TTFF.

 In August 2012, the Federation relocated to new offices in Woodbroke as a consequence of having its equipment seized in a court order relating to unpaid payments.

-In March 2020, following 12 years of neglect, the digital presence of the TTFA was upgraded by JellyBean Agency and the TTFA transitioned away from ttfootball.org, to thettfa.com a more modern and impactful statement of the Associations quest to grow digitally and embrace a new era of sports engagement.

 The FIFA Council suspended the TTFA on 24 September 2020 after the federation filed a claim in a local court against FIFA's decision to appoint a normalisation committee to reform the TTFA.

 The FIFA Council lifted the membership suspension on 19 November 2020 after the federation agreed to terminate all legal court action being pursued against FIFA.
 This consequently led to all FIFA membership rights being reinstated; this includes the inclusion in international football tournaments.